michal-finixio/exit-intent/README.md

 `enableOnMouseleaveDesktop` (default trye) - flag to enable on mouseleave trigger on desktop.
 When mouse leaves the document, exit intent will be triggered.

-`enableOnBlurMobile` (default false) - flag to enable on blur trigger on mobile.
+`enableOnBlurMobile` (default true) - flag to enable on blur trigger on mobile.
 When window loses focus, exit intent will be triggered.

-`enableOnScrollBottomMobile` (default false) - flag to enable on scroll to bottom of the page trigger on mobile.
+`enableOnScrollBottomMobile` (default 2500) - minimum document height to enable on scroll to bottom of the page trigger on mobile.
+Pass 0 or `undefined` to disable.

 `scrollBottomOffsetPx` (default 200) - offset of pixels, how far from the bottom exit intent will be triggered when scrolling to the bottom.

-`enableOnFastScrollTopMobile` (default false) - flag to enable on fast scroll to top trigger on mobile.
+`enableOnFastScrollTopMobile` (default 2500) - minimum document height to enable on fast scroll to top trigger on mobile.
 When user scrolls fast towards the top, exit intent will be triggered.
+Pass 0 or `undefined` to disable.

 `scrollTopStartingArticleDepth` (default 0.5) - Article depth, that scrolling from towards top (address bar) can trigger the intent.
 Between 0.1 and 1.